Minnesota State Administrator Hiring Procedures

-- EAA reviews NOV against approved position description and makes changes as needed and provides revised NOV to Hiring Manager.
+- IEA reviews NOV against approved position description and makes changes as needed and provides revised NOV to Hiring Manager.

-- EAA reviews AA Recruitment Plan for completeness, clarity and timeliness and upon approval, EAA notifies Human Resources once both the NOV and Recruitment Plan are approved.
+- IEA reviews AA Recruitment Plan for completeness, clarity and timeliness and upon approval, IEA notifies Human Resources once both the NOV and Recruitment Plan are approved.

 - Human Resources posts the position on NEOGOV, AA websites and places one ad paid for by Academic Affairs.